How to improve your credit score: the ultimate guide

 Pay down your debts and watch your credit score improve

 When looking at how to increase your credit score quickly, a sure-fire way is to reduce your level of debt.
-Lenders can see if you are only making the minimum repayment each month.
-This can suggest to lenders that your finances aren’t in the best shape, and it also means you’ll be paying far more in interest than you need to be.
-Continually only making the minimum payment could also see your credit card being withdrawn and harm your credit score.
+Lenders can see that you are making only the minimum repayment each month.
+This can suggest to lenders that your finances aren't in the best shape, and it also means you'll be paying far more in interest than you need to be.
+Continually, only making the minimum payment could also see your credit card being withdrawn harming your credit score.
 The more you repay, and the faster you reduce your level if debt the faster you can improve your credit score.

 Check your financial partners

 It may well be that it is an ex-partner standing between you and an excellent credit score.
 If you have ever applied for a joint bank account, mortgage, or any other form of credit with someone else, then you have created a financial link that is recorded by the CRAs.
 The link doesn't end just because you have separated.
 If your ex doesn't have the best financial habits, they could affect your credit score.
 Any time you make an application, your financial partner's details may be viewed as well.
 To increase your credit score, you need to sever this link.
 This can be done with a notice of disassociation.

 This one might not be an obvious answer as to how to increase your credit score, as it seems more about protecting it, but bear with us.
 Using an eligibility checker before applying for any form of credit will give you more confidence in being accepted.
 Given that these checks only involve a soft search of your credit report, they won't damage your credit score.
 If you apply blindly for credit, and you don't know if you're going to be accepted you can accumulate numerous hard searches in your file in a short period, which can make your credit score go down.

 Successfully applying for, and then responsibly using, credit will increase your credit score as you demonstrate to lenders that you can manage your debts responsibly.
 Using an eligibility checker means that you can avoid damaging your credit score with declined applications.